alinchican/rotld-rest-client/README.md

 REST client for RoTLD (Romania Top Level Domain) REST API.

-Based on documentation found at https://documentatie.rotld.ro/.
+Based on former documentation found at https://documentatie.rotld.ro/.

-**Work in progress!**
+**This is a work in progress!
+Documentation isn't available anymore.
+API request functionality needs to be added.**